Paul Bettany: Career

-Bettany portrayed Ted Kaczynski in the Discovery Channel television show, Manhunt: Unabomber.
+Bettany portrayed Ted Kaczynski in the Discovery Channel television show Manhunt: Unabomber.
 Bettany replaced Michael K. Williams in Solo: A Star Wars Story, after Williams was removed from the final film, as he was unable to return to set during the film's reshoots.
 Bettany was cast in his place, with the character being reworked from a motion-capture alien to a human.
-On 20 January 2018, it was reported that Bettany was nearing a deal to play Prince Philip, Duke of Edinburgh on the Netflix series The Crown, succeeding Matt Smith.
+On 20 January 2018, it was reported that Bettany was nearing a deal to play Prince Philip, Duke of Edinburgh in the Netflix series The Crown, succeeding Matt Smith.
 Days later, on 25 January, it was reported by TVLine that Bettany was ultimately unable to sign on due to scheduling conflicts.

 Bettany starred alongside Elizabeth Olsen in the Marvel television miniseries WandaVision, portraying a new version of his Marvel Cinematic Universe character, Vision, with Olsen portraying the titular Wanda.
 It premiered on Disney+ in January 2021, garnering praise from critics.
 Reviewing the series, Matt Purslow of IGN wrote Bettany "effortlessly takes to the comedic skits" and that he and Olsen "provide a fantastic amount of life, wit, and emotion".
 For his performance, Bettany received nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie and Golden Globe Award for Best Actor – Miniseries or Television Film.

 Bettany starred in the 2021 miniseries A Very British Scandal.
 He played artist Andy Warhol in a production of the play The Collaboration by Anthony McCarten at the Young Vic in London from February to April 2022.
 He is slated to reprise the role in a film adaptation of the play.

-Bettany is attached to portray businessman Alexander Nix in a film about the Facebook–Cambridge Analytica data scandal as well as co-write and star in the dramedy film Harvest Moon.
+In 2020, Bettany was announced to portray businessman Alexander Nix in a feature film about the Facebook–Cambridge Analytica data scandal, to be produced by AGBO with a script by Christopher Markus and Stephen McFeely.
+The project, later linked to director Peter Farrelly, did not move forward and remains unproduced.

-Bettany will reprise his role as Vision in the television series Vision Quest.
+He was also announced to co-write and star in the dramedy film Harvest Moon for Miramax.